Nesvilab/philosopher/README.md

 ## How to Use
-A simple [tutorial](tutorial.md) is also provided with an extensive example on how to use Philosopher.
+A simple [tutorial](ttps://github.com/Nesvilab/philosopher/wiki) is also provided with an extensive example on how to use Philosopher.

 ## Documentation
-Check the [documentation](documentation.md) for more details about the available commands.
+Check the [documentation](https://github.com/Nesvilab/philosopher/wiki/Philosopher-Basics) for more details about the available commands.

 ## Questions, requests and bug reports
 If you have any questions, remarks, or requests, or if you found a bug, please use the [Issue tracker](https://github.com/nesvilab/philosopher/issues).

-## Analytics
-Check the [analytics](analytics.md) session for more information on the program usage report.

 ## How to cite